SnippingToolPlusPlus/SnippingToolPlusPlus/README.md

 More Info
 ---------
+Originally developed by me (Shane Israel) as a simple means to share screenshots online with friends, Snipping Tool++ has since grown and has been downloaded by more than 35,0000 people world wide and featured on multiple websites including LifeHacker.
 Snipping Tool++ is still being developed and ideas are still being implemented.
-If you have feature requests or suggestions please contact me through our facebook page or my blog site.
-Links below.
+If you have feature requests or suggestions please contact us by email at `contact@snippingtoolpluspl.us'

-Websites
+Websites & Contact
 --------
 *  [Like us on Facebook to stay up-to-date on the latest builds](https://www.facebook.com/SnippingToolPlusPlus)
 *  Download latest build at [http://snippingtoolpluspl.us/](http://snippingtoolpluspl.us/)
+*  For more information or feature requests/suggestions, email us at: `contact@snippingtoolpluspl.us`

 Credit
 ------